 - Gather students and begin a discussion about choosing an animal research topic.

 - Don’t shy away from letting more than one student research about the same animal.
-This can be a great way to promote group work and help out with some of your literacy center choices throughout this unit.
+This can be a great way to promote group work.
+It might also help out with some of your literacy center choices throughout this unit.

 Lesson 5: Good Places to Find Information about an Animal

-- At this age we want students to begin to understand that all they read online about animals isn’t necessarily true, even though it may sound “official”.
+- At this age we want students to begin to understand that all they read online about animals isn’t always true.
+Sometimes writing might sound true without being filled with facts.

 - Show students two possible places to find information online about their animal.
 One should be a trusted site with reliable and accurate information.
 Another should be a site that perhaps a child has created.
 (There are many that you can find if you search.)